oveena-data/oveena-data/README.md

 ### Hi there, Oveena here 👋
 A data scientist and software developer with a passion to use data to solve real-world problems.

-- 🌱 I’m currently a final year Computer Science Student at the University of Adelaide, Australia.
+- 🌱 I’m currently a final year Computer Science Student, majoring in Data Science, at the University of Adelaide, Australia.
 I am learning advanced feature selection techniques, hyperparameter tuning, and applying machine learning tools like Scikit-learn for model inference and optimization.
 Also exploring dimensionality reduction (ex: PCA, t-SNE) and algorithmic efficiency for large-scale datasets.

 - 👯 I’m looking to collaborate on:
   Projects involving all things data and innovative!